Connect with us

 For example, different astronomers taking measurements of the same star and recording different positions is one example of variation.
 The astronomers had to think carefully about where their variation came from.
 Since a star has one true position, they could safely assume their variation was due to error.

-Taking the average of measurements makes sense when variation from sources of error.
+Taking the average of measurements makes sense when variation comes from sources of error.
 But researchers have to be careful when interpreting the average when there is real variation.
-For instance, in the height example, individual females can be taller than individual males, even if are taller on average.
+For instance, in the height example, individual females can be taller than individual males, even if men are taller on average.
 Focusing on the average alone neglects variation, which has caused serious issues.

 Quetelet did not just take the practice of computing averages from error theory.
 He also took the assumption of a single true value.
 He elevated an ideal of “the average man” and suggested that human variability was fundamentally error – that is, not ideal.
 To Quetelet, there’s something wrong with you if you’re not exactly average height.